Adrian Moss (basketball, born 1981): Professional career

 In September 2012 Moss moved continents to play for Unión Progresista of Argentina.
 In January 2013 he signed for Uruguayan club Atlético Aguada.
 Moss moved to the Bambitious Nara of Japan.
 Starting the 2014–15 season for the Niigata Albirex BB, he moved to the Sendai 89ers in the end of October 2014.

-In 2015-16, Moss played for Stevnsgade Basketball in Denmark, before moving to BMS Herlev Wolfpack in the same country.
+In 2015–16, Moss played for Stevnsgade Basketball in Denmark, before moving to BMS Herlev Wolfpack in the same country.

 Coaching career

 While playing for BMS Herlev's men's team in Denmark, Moss also served as assistant coach of the same team and worked as coach in the club's youth set-up.
 In May 2021, he was named BMS Herlev head coach.
+He did not have his contract renewed after the conclusion of the 2023-24 season.